cornish337/NetScanOrchestrator/README.md

     -   Number of IPs per chunk for parallel scanning.
     -   Default: `10`.

+-   `--select-chunks` (optional)
+    -   After displaying the list of chunks, prompt to choose specific chunk numbers to scan.
+    -   Press Enter to scan all chunks.

 -   `--num-processes NUM_PROCESSES` (optional)
     -   Number of parallel Nmap processes.
     -   Default: Number of CPU cores on your system.